Gnomeek/Gnomeek/README.md

 - 👋 Hi, I’m @Gnomeek

-- 👀 I’m interested in CV, Communication Studies, Movies
+- 👀 gnomeek.github.io

-- 🌱 I’m currently learning at PolyU(Graduated), working at Bytedance
+- 🌱 I’m graduated from PolyU(Graduated), currently working at Bytedance

-- 💞️ I have been worked at Bytedance(Douyin), Tencent(Wechat Work)
+- 💞️ aki.web.cloudendpoint.cn

 <!---
 Gnomeek/Gnomeek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.